Bioblitz Guide

 Recruit identifiers

-But recruiting skilled identifiers to review observations as they are uploaded is a great way to engage naturalists and scientists who can't make it to the bioblitz in person and to speed up the rate recruiting the rate that bioblitz observations are identified (median 'background' time is 3.5 days).
+However, recruiting skilled identifiers to review observations as they are uploaded is a great way to engage naturalists and scientists who can't make it to the bioblitz in person, and to speed up the rate at which bioblitz observations are identified.
 A mix of skilled naturalists with local knowledge and specialists from museums, universities, or other institutions makes for an ideal identifying team.
 Here's a quick way to get identifiers familiar making identifications on iNaturalist.

 Plan how to report back results from the bioblitz

-Reporting back to bioblitz participants by communicating the results of a bioblitz is a great way to thank participants bring the event to conclusion.
+Reporting back to bioblitz participants by communicating the results is a great way to thank participants and bring the event to conclusion.
 Some groups have picnics or pizza parties as wrap-up events.
+You could also use your iNaturalist project's journal feature, or use other channels you have to contact participants, like email lists or social media.

 Additional Resources